 Can I take omega-3 and vitamin D at the same time?

 Yes.
-In fact, taking them together is often a good idea because the fat in omega-3 supplements can help vitamin D absorb better.
+Taking them together is often a good idea because the fat in omega-3 supplements can help vitamin D absorb better.
 Most people do best taking both with a meal.

 What should I do if I accidentally combined omega-3 with vitamin D?

-You usually do not need to do anything at all.
-This combination is generally considered beneficial, not harmful, and it may even improve vitamin D absorption.
+You usually do not need to do anything.
+This combination is considered beneficial, not harmful, and it may even improve vitamin D absorption.

 What if I cannot tolerate fish oil or want an alternative?